matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 16) Creating a Dockerfile?
 Answer:
 a) Specify a base image.
-B) Run some commands to install additional programs.
+b) Run some commands to install additional programs.
-C) Specify a command to run on container startup.
+c) Specify a command to run on container startup.

 17) Tagging an image?
 Answer: